FranckBeugnet/projectTracking/readme.txt

 - Content tab is link to Release List with the id column
 - Team Tab manage your team.
 In avatar column you can write image src (direct url or base64 data - https://www.base64-image.de/)

+NB : If you want to protect data that you publish on Android, you can now encode data with the AES Algorithm.
+(256-bit) All column with the header "AES Crypt Option" can save encode data.
+You can merge data encode et no encode on the same column.
+For activating this option, you just have to set the AES Secret Key on the left side menu. (with the key or your choice) For encoding data, you just have to use the site : http://perso.numericable.fr/fbeugnet/projectTracking/encrypt.html

+cordova build  --release

 D:\Android\sdk\build-tools\25.0.1\zipalign -v -p 4 android-release-unsigned.apk android-release-unsigned-aligned.apk
 D:\Android\sdk\build-tools\25.0.1\apksigner sign --ks D:\androidProjects\projectTracking-Webpack\config\project-tracking-demo-key.jks android-release-unsigned-aligned.apk --out android-release-v1.0.1-signed-aligned.apk